fluencelabs/examples/aqua-examples/echo-greeter/Readme.md

 Again, with very minor adjustments to our Aqua function, we can significantly improve the re-use of already deployed services.

 In this section, we explored how we can use Aqua to program hosted services into applications.
 Along the way, we investigated sequential and parallel workflows and discovered that changes in processing or workflow logic are taken care of at the Aqua level not requiring any changes to the deployed services.
-Throughout our experimentation with Aqua and deployed services, we used the `fldist` tool as our local cli client peer.
+Throughout our experimentation with Aqua and deployed services, we used the `aqua` tool as our local cli client peer.
 In the next section, we introduce the development and use of a Typescript client peer.

 ### Developing And Working With A Typescript Client

-In the previous section we used `fldist` as our local peer client to run the execution of our compiled Aqua scripts on the network.
+In the previous section we used `aqua` as our local peer client to run the execution of our compiled Aqua scripts on the network.
 Alternatively, Aqua code can be directly compiled to Typescript utilizing the Fluence [JS-SDK](https://github.com/fluencelabs/fluence-js).

 Let's install the required packages: